ForgeRock/forgeops/etc/mailhog/README-mailhog.md

 1. You have set up the CDK.
 1. You have installed Helm.
 1. Your Kubernetes context is set to your cluster.
-1. You have already enabled SMTP (such as Postfix) in your host system.
+1. You have enabled SMTP (such as Postfix) in your host system so you can test SMTP message delivery from your local machine.

 ### Deploying Mailhog

-1. Install Mailhog in your namespace in the cluster using Helm:
+1. Set up your Kubernetes context and namespace, for example:

     ```
     kubectx minikube

     kubens my-namespace
+    ```
+1. Install Mailhog in your namespace using Helm:

+    ```
     helm repo add codecentric https://codecentric.github.io/helm-charts

     helm install mailhog codecentric/mailhog
-    ```

-1. Enable the postfix mailing daemon to route requests by inserting the following <br/>lines at the end of the `/etc/postfix/main.cf` file:

-    ```
-    myhostname = localhost
-    relayhost = [localhost]:1025
     ```

 1. Verify that the Mailhog pod is running: